 Free shipping over €100 throughout Europe

 Omar Di Felice is a factual dreamer.
-He or she dreams of taking incredible bicycle trips, but when he wakes up those trips he turns them into reality.
-A reality that sometimes goes far beyond the imagination of the possible municipality, as in the case of his Arctic World Tour , 4200 km across the three border lines of the Arctic world.
-Miss Grape bags as traveling companions , a journey that we wanted to have him tell us about it himself.
+He dreams of incredible bicycle journeys, but when he wakes up, he turns those journeys into reality.
+A reality that sometimes goes far beyond the imagination of the common possibility, as in the case of his Arctic World Tourbags as traveling companions Miss Grape, a journey we wanted to hear from him himself.

 Imagine you want to travel across the world.
 And imagine concentrating on that portion of the world which, to be focused, requires you to observe "from above" by fixing your gaze on that point, the North Pole and letting the sphere spin in your hands while you see it flow.